 As the sign above informs, “One of the largest springtime concentrations of migrating birds of prey occurs in the skies above Braddock Bay.
 During the months of February through June, upwards of 140,000 hawks, eagles, falcons, and vultures can be observed working their way to their breeding grounds in Canada.
 Each Spring this migration is monitored, as it is a vital barometer of the Environment.”

-I rarely see many people on this path.
-Most of the time there will be duck hunters, wildlife photographers, or families educating their children about conservation or types of birds they observe.
+Depending on the time of year, you’ll find duck hunters, wildlife photographers, or families educating their children about conservation or the types of birds they observe.
 It’s quite different than your typical park or woodland trail.

 It’s roughly one mile out and back.